UK's Cameron faces damaging rebellion over European budget

-LONDON British Prime Minister David Cameron faces revolt in parliament on Wednesday by Conservatives demanding that he push for a cut in the European Union budget, feeding divisions on an issue that has tormented his party for decades.
+LONDON British Prime Minister David Cameron faced a revolt in parliament on Wednesday from members of his Conservative Party demanding in a parliamentary vote that he push for a cut in the European Union's budget next month.

-The result of a pending parliamentary vote on the issue will be non-binding, but defeat would damage Cameron by exposing Conservative rifts over Europe and further eroding his authority after months of missteps by his coalition government.
+Although the vote's result will be non-binding, defeat would damage Cameron by exposing enduring Conservative rifts over Europe and further undermining his authority after a punishing period for his coalition government.

 Many Britons regard the EU as an incompetent, spendthrift source of bureaucracy.
 Britain's ties with the 27-member bloc are likely to be a big theme in a national election due in 2015.